Eyescale/eyescale.github.com/_projects/Collage-1.6.md

   distribution for C++ objects based on delta serialization.
 * Detailed @ref Changelog

-# Building {#Building}
+# Building

 Collage is a cross-platform library, designed to run on any modern operating system, including all Unix variants and the Windows operating system.
-Collage uses CMake to create a platform-specific build environment.
+It requires a C++11 compiler and uses CMake to create a platform-specific build environment.
 The following platforms and build environments are tested:

-* Linux: Ubuntu 14.04, RHEL 6.6 (Makefile, Ninja)
+* Linux: Ubuntu 16.04, RHEL 6.8 (Makefile, Ninja)
 * Windows: 7 (Visual Studio 2012)
-* Mac OS X: 10.8 (Makefile, Ninja)
+* Mac OS X: 10.9 (Makefile, Ninja)

 Building from source is as simple as:

     git clone https://github.com/Eyescale/Collage.git
     mkdir Collage/build
     cd Collage/build
-    cmake ..
+    cmake -GNinja ..
-    make
+    ninja